spmedia/Threat-Actor-Usernames-Scrape/README.md

 If you have any neat fresh data/intel to add, submit a PR and throw it up baw.

 > It's easy to forget what intelligence consists of: luck and speculation.
-Here and there a windfall, here and there a scoop, *John le Carré*
+Here and there a windfall, here and there a scoop -- *John le Carré*

 ## Forums